 Christianne Stotijn also appears regularly on the stage.
 She has sung the role of Pauline in Pique Dame at the Paris Opera, Ottavia in Poppea at the Nederlandse Opera and Cornelia in Giulio Cesare at the Théâtre de la Monnaie in Brussels and De Nederlandse Opera.
 Christianne sang the title role in Tamerlano at the Royal Opera House in Covent Garden, and Ottavia in Poppea at the Teatro Campoamor in Oviedo and the Teatro Arriaga in Bilbao.
 She has worked with opera directors including Graham Vick, Emilio Sagi, Pierre Audi and Ursel and Karl-Ernst Herrmann.

-Christianne Stotijn’s recordings are brought out by the Onyx label.
-Her discography to date includes music by Schubert, Berg and Wolf (accompanied by Joseph Breinl) and songs by Mahler (pianist: Julius Drake).
-In 2010 her recording of Tchaikovsky songs, again with pianist Julius Drake, received the BBC Music Magazine Award in the vocal category.
-For the label MDG Christianne Stotijn recorded a work near to her heart: Die Weise von Liebe und Tod des Cornets Christoph Rilke by Frank Martin.
+Christianne Stotijn released several recordings on the Onyx label.
+In 2010 her recording of Tchaikovsky songs received the BBC Music Magazine Award.
+For the MDG label Christianne recorded a work close to her heart: Die Weise von Liebe und Tod des Cornets Christoph Rilke by Frank Martin.
 This recording earned her the ECHO Award ‘Liedeinspielung des Jahres 2008’.
 Christianne recently signed with Warner Classics, and releases her first album for them - If the Owl Calls Again -in November 2014.

-Please contact Rachel Walters for an up-to-date biography.
+Please contact Sophie Dand for an up-to-date biography.